-Graduand Spotlight; Mariah Mumbi – Gestational Surrogate Motherhood in Kenya
+Graduand Spotlight; Mariah Mumbi – Law is a Versatile Field

-Strathmore Law student, 21 year old Mariah Mumbi Kirubi is passionate about things that ignite interest in her, especially matters that will enabled her provide a positive impact to the society.
+Strathmore Law student, 21 year old Mariah Mumbi Kirubi is passionate about things that ignite interest in her, especially matters that enable her provide a positive impact to the society.

 Mumbi, will graduate with a 1st class honours, owing to hardwork, determination, sacrifice and a supporting system.
 She is no stranger to achieving high grades, as she attained a mean average of an A of 82 marks in her KCSE national examination, from Loreto High School Limuru.